qfpl/blog/content/posts/packages.md

 Since not everyone upgrades immediately, we also try our best to support the second-most recent major version, which is 8.0.2 at the time of writing.

-When possibly, we also try to support older major versions of GHC shipped by more slowly-moving Linux distributions: examples include [Ubuntu](https://packages.ubuntu.com/search?keywords=ghc) or [OpenSUSE](https://software.opensuse.org/package/ghc).
+When possible, we also try to support older major versions of GHC shipped by more slowly-moving Linux distributions: examples include [Ubuntu](https://packages.ubuntu.com/search?keywords=ghc) or [OpenSUSE](https://software.opensuse.org/package/ghc).